 Monitoring and reporting requirements:

-- Extensive experience as national or international law enforcement official or civil servant of an EU Member State or EU institution.
+- Experience as national or international law enforcement official or civil servant of a EU Member State or EU institution.

 - Computer literacy (Windows applications).